cdalas2/KMC_Diffusion_In_Inhomogenous_Media_Projects/README.md

 ## Subvolume Kinetic Monte Carlo

-We use the stochastic lattice model for particle diffusion in an inhomogeneous media [1] and perform subvolume KMC simulations for our numerical calculations [2].
+We use the stochastic lattice model for particle diffusion in an inhomogeneous media [1] and perform subvolume KMC simulations [2] for our numerical calculations of the emerine monomer protein concentration trapped in the nanodomain with time in the steady state of the system.

 #### Simulation steps
 1. Domain patch is divided into *K* lattice cells.